 A good starting point would be to investigate and get familiarized with all the existing processes as they are currently implemented.
 At this point, you should be comfortable with not immediately addressing issues and potential loopholes just yet, but make sure to have them either documented or prepared for later.

-It should be even more important to get to know the people that are in that process.
+It should be even more important to get to know the people that are involved during the QA process.
 Those are the people whom you will have the most of your interactions with and they know how existing processes and workflows are set up.
 Only then you can efficiently start working and building on top of that.
-Approaching the idea of getting to know the processes (and people) in that way will help you gauge and decide what should be a good entry point for new ideas, constructive suggestions and, in the end, help you steer people to new ideas more easily.
+Approaching the idea of getting to know the processes (and people) in that way will help you gauge and decide what should be a good entry point for new ideas, and constructive suggestions, and, in the end, help you steer people to new ideas more easily.

 As previously mentioned, no matter how much or little your experience varied throughout the years, your approach should never be the same, at least not right off the bat.
 It is only logical that we tend to recognize patterns or parts of a certain process and attempt to glue them together with any of your previous experiences and, what were then best practices.
 However, this will certainly change because you are working with a new set of people and in an entirely new and different work environment.

 There is a common approach philosophy discussion in a lot of places, projects, teams between the old waterfall vs. agile.
 A quick note - this is not an article about that.
 What can be definitely said about both of those is that quality aspects should begin as early as possible, no matter what approach is used.
 Doing that will help to potentially identify a wide range of issues, problems that can be discussed and resolved before any form of specification reaches the development team, and cascade even more problems down the line.